AllenInstitute/ecephys_spike_sorting/README.md

 7. [tPrime_helper](ecephys_spike_sorting/modules/tPrime_helper/README.md): Maps event times (edges in auxiliary channels, spike times) in all streams to match a reference stream.

+8. [depth_estimation](ecephys_spike_sorting/modules/depth_estimation/README.md): Uses the LFP data to identify the surface channel.
+Updated to use site geometry from SGLX metedata.
+Currently does not feed this result to kilosort.
+Can be run in any part of the processing after CatGT, if LFP processing has been performed.

 ### Modules Specific to Open Ephys

 1. [extract_from_npx](ecephys_spike_sorting/modules/extract_from_npx/README.md): Calls a binary executable that converts data from compressed NPX format into .dat files (continuous data) and .npy files (event data)

-2. [depth_estimation](ecephys_spike_sorting/modules/depth_estimation/README.md): Uses the LFP data to identify the surface channel, which is required by the median subtraction and kilosort modules.

-3. [median_subtraction](ecephys_spike_sorting/modules/median_subtraction/README.md): Calls a binary executable that removes the DC offset and common-mode noise from the AP band continuous file.
+2. [median_subtraction](ecephys_spike_sorting/modules/median_subtraction/README.md): Calls a binary executable that removes the DC offset and common-mode noise from the AP band continuous file.
+CatGT CAR replaces this function for SpikeGLX data.

 (Not used) [automerging](ecephys_spike_sorting/modules/automerging/README.md): Automatically merges templates that belong to the same unit (included in case it's helpful to others).